vremenar/rpi-setup/README.md

 ## v1.1 - Enable Traefik health monitoring
 All services are monitoried with Traefik health monitoring

-# My RPi setup
-This is my learning project and something I do when I get all nostalgic about technology.
-It gives me something technical to work on and to continuously develop my knowledge.
-It is a project to run in containers in my home system.
-From ad-blocking (Pihole) to the digital book library.
-To run it, you'll need a Raspberry 4 or 5.
-Anything older will not work, as Mongo 4.1 is not supported on that architecture.
-Also, you'll need some Docker and Docker Compose knowledge.
-This application will require 4GB of RAM or more.
-The setup of the applications mentioned here is out of scope.
-Google them.
-Behind every application, there is a large and vibrant community willing to help.
-The documentation is extensive.
 # Why Docker
 It makes my life much easier.
 It makes management and updating of the application so much easier and more effective.
 And it doesn't blot my RPi.
 Also, you can find a "backup-my-pi.sh" script that will backup everything and make restoring a new RPi a breeze.
 # Applications